ntemple/bracketpress/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Updated for 2013 region display order and final 4 matching.

 = 1.2.1 =
 * Fixed problem where randomization led to a unchangeable bracket due to user_id not being stored.